 We got a full refund (even our half-finished drinks).
 It was only too late that I had checked the reviews for the burger restaurant, to which most were horrendous.
 It highlights how important reviews are these days when trying to avoid disappointment from so many seemingly great products and services.

 After that ordeal, we ended up eating at the food court.
-The food court was actually a rather pleasant experience with many delicious food choices and was a lot more spacious and less crowded than many of my previous experiences in the Taipei 101 mall and living mall.
+The food court was a rather pleasant experience with many delicious food choices and was a lot more spacious and less crowded than many of my previous experiences in the Taipei 101 mall and living mall.

 Other than the convenience of having all the branded retailers in one place, there wasn’t much more of a unique value of going to this outlet, which, therefore, was more like an unusually large mall than an outlet in my opinion.

 The outlet proved to offer one more modern and beneficial feature with the use of their increasingly smart technology.
 Every car owner, who parks in the outlet car park of The Mitsui Outlet Park, is provided with a small plastic token.
 Yes, it’s yet another gimmick to encourage you to spend more.
-This does, however, prove its usefulness and above the norm of unique services to save you money on your overall car park fees.
+This does, however, prove its usefulness and is above the norm of unique services to save you money on your overall car park fees.
 Moreover, you earn points from any transactions at any retailer or restaurant within the outlet, which adds to your token.
 You just hand it over to the servicing staff at the checkout to have the earned points added.

 Would we go back?

-It’s good for rainy day out idea with some friends to look around a huge mall.
+It’s good for a rainy day out with some friends to look around a huge mall.
 We have no plans to go back since there’s been no opportunity as of yet.
 As for making any intended purchases, we don’t find the need to head out that far when you can simply buy at a local mall for relatively the same price.

 English Address: No. 356, Section 1, Wenhuasan Rd, Linkou District, New Taipei City, 244